hashicorp/terraform-website/content/source/docs/enterprise/admin/general.html.md

 # Administration: General Settings

-General settings control global behavior in Private Terraform Enterprise.
+General settings control global behavior in Terraform Enterprise.
 To access general settings, visit the site admin area and click **Settings** in the left menu.
 To save the settings, click **Save Settings** at the bottom of the page.

 ![screenshot: the Settings admin page](./images/admin-general.png)